Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 WHISPER QUIETLY.

-The word "whisper" contains the meaning of "to say very softly", so the word "quietly" in this example is superfluous.
-The word "quiet" is superfluous.
+The word “whisper” contains the meaning ‘to say very quietly’, so the word “quietly” is redundant in this example.
+The word “quiet” is superfluous.

-A patriot is “a person who is ready for sacrifices and deeds in the name of the interests of his homeland”, therefore the combination of "one's homeland" is superfluous.
+A patriot is “a person who is ready to make sacrifices and heroic deeds for the sake of the interests of his homeland,” therefore the combination of “one's homeland” is redundant.

 You can make a “pleasant” impression, but not a “cozy” one.
-Replace the word "comfortable" with the word "pleasant".
+We replace the word “cozy” with the word “pleasant”.

-Edit the sentence: correct the lexical error, excluding superfluous word.
-Write out this word.
+Edit the sentence: correct the lexical error, excluding unnecessary word.
+Write this word down.

 The new shoes were a little too big for her.

-In this example, the word "a little" is redundant.
-In the adjective “large”, the suffix -ovate- indicates the incompleteness of the feature, that is, the shoes are ‘slightly larger than necessary’.
-At the same time, the word "a little" means - "to an insignificant extent, slightly".
-This meaning intersects with the meaning of the word "large".
-Therefore, we exclude the word "a little".
+In this example, the word “a little” is redundant.
+In the adjective “too big,” the suffix -ovat- indicates the incompleteness of the attribute, that is, the shoes are ‘slightly larger than necessary’.
+In this case, the word “a little” has the meaning – ‘to a small extent, slightly’.
+This meaning overlaps with the meaning of the word “too big.”
+Therefore, we exclude the word “a little”.

 reference Information

-There are many morphological forms in Russian inflected words.
-Fortunately, most of them are acquired by children in early childhood and do not cause problems in preparing for the exam.
+Russian inflected words have many morphological forms.
+Fortunately, most of them are absorbed by children in early childhood and do not cause problems when preparing for the Unified State Exam.
 But there are forms in the formation and use of which both children and adults make mistakes.
 Below is a list of such morphological forms.

 Noun

-engineers, designers, officers, lecturers, trainers, accountants, instructors, editors, locksmiths, drivers;
+engineers, designers, officers, lecturers, trainers, accountants, instructors, editors, mechanics, drivers;

 vectors, winds, reprimands, jumpers, sweaters, contracts, containers, players, policies, spotlights, warehouses;